Hussein-Alyy/GBG-Group5-DataCopilot/README.md

 <br/>

-> **Talk to your database in plain English — no SQL knowledge required.**
+>Talk to your database in plain language — no SQL knowledge required.
-> Ultra SQL Agent translates natural language into precise SQL queries using GPT-4.1, RAG-powered few-shot examples, and a security-first architecture.
+Ultra SQL Agent translates natural language into precise SQL queries using GPT-4.1, RAG-powered few-shot examples, and a security-first architecture.

 <br/>